Console#

 variable

-The name of the predefined variable to monitor, given as a string.
+The name of a predefined global variable to monitor, given as a string.
+To monitor more than one variable, separate each variable name with a comma.

 # Build Used: Super Code Base 2.0